SRCF/docs/content/reference/shell-and-files/files.md

-Snapshots going further back in time *may* be available on an off-site disaster-recovery replica; if you need access to these, contact the sysadmins (but please don\'t count on them being available; you should take your own backups regardless).
+Snapshots going further back in time *may* be available on an off-site disaster-recovery replica; if you need access to these, contact the sysadmins (but please don't count on them being available; you should take your own backups regardless).